Energy Efficiency

 Joint Task Force on Energy Efficiency Standards in Buildings

-- management of ECE High-Performance Buildings Initiative, including a network of Centres of Excellence that undertake research, provide implementation-oriented advanced education and assistance, and aim to deploy the Framework Guidelines;
+• management of ECE High-Performance Buildings Initiative and its Centres of Excellence that undertake research, provide implementation-oriented advanced education and assistance, and aim to deploy the Framework Guidelines;

 Task Force on Digitalization in Energy